USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 <a id=scale_surrogate></a>
 ### 7. Add or subtract emissions from one surrogate to existing emissions
-If the following rule is already present on the default emission control namelist,
+If the following rule is already present on the default emission control namelist.
+It maps, for all streams, the emission variable TOL (for toluene and possibly toluene-like compounds) to the CMAQ Species TOL.
 ```
 !
 Region      | Stream Label  |Emission | CMAQ-        |Phase/|Scale |Basis |Op
 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |
 'EVERYWHERE'  , 'All'         ,'TOL'    ,'TOL'         ,'GAS' ,1.0  ,'UNIT','a',
 ```
-and the user wants to add or subtract toluene emissions based on the value of a different emission surrogate, CO for example, then this rule could be used:
+The user wants to add or subtract toluene emissions based on the value of a different emission surrogate, CO for example, then this rule could be used:
 ```
 !
 Region      | Stream Label  |Emission | CMAQ-        |Phase/|Scale |Basis |Op
 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |